scala/scala3/docs/docs/reference/changed-features/main-functions.md

 ---

 Scala 3 offers a new way to define programs that can be invoked from the command line:
-A `@main` annotation on a method turns this method into an executable program.
+A `@main`{.scala} annotation on a method turns this method into an executable program.
 Example:

 ```scala
 @main def happyBirthday(age: Int, name: String, others: String*) =
    val suffix =